 NOTE: Our private prices are applicable for the low season months (January, February, June, July, August & December).
 If your travel dates are in the other months, the revised prices are applied.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

 The flight to the Bhutan is one of the most breathtaking, spectacular and magnificent flights with the views of snowcapped peaks of Himalayas.
 Upon arrival in Paro International Airport, you will be welcomed by our Asia Senses tour guide in a Bhutanese style with Tashi Khada (white scarf).

-Have lunch then take a visit to Paro's Ta Dzong which was converted into the National Museum in 1968.
+Have lunch then pay a visit to Ta Dzong which was converted into the National Museum in 1968.
 This museum houses many religious relics, works of art and handicrafts offering a great orientation into Bhutan’s historical, cultural, and religious past.

 Afterwards, continually ride to Rinpung Dzong which is located near to the museum.
 It was consecrated in 1645 by Shabdrung Nawang Namgyal on the site of smaller fort.
 Today, this massive fortress is the seat of the district administration as well as the home for the monastic school.
 From the dzong, walk further down to Nyamai Zampa, the beautiful cantilever wooden bridge which provides good view for whole Rinpung Dzong.

-Drive to Thimphu where we have dinner then overnight in one of the carefully-selected hotels in Thimphu.
+Drive to Thimphu where we have dinner.
+Overnight in one of the carefully-selected hotels in Thimphu.

 The capital of Bhutan boasts some of the best places to visit in bhutan.
 After breakfast, start our today’s sightseeing tour with a visit to Tashichho Dzong, or popularly known as Thimphu Dzong.
 It has been the seat of the government since 1952 and presently houses the throne room and offices of the king, the secretariat and the ministries of home affairs and finance.